-The CPS can also be used for valuations of private companies with determining multiples price to book, price to revenue, and EBITDA multiples being used for companies of similar size
+The CPS can also be used for valuations of private companies when determining multiples such as the price to book, price to revenue, and EBITDA multiples being used for companies of similar size

 Q: I noticed that the FactSet Mergerstat/BVR Control Premium Study calculates a minority discount; what is the formula that the database uses to calculate this discount?

-A: The database uses the following calculation: Implied Minority Discount = 1 - [1/(1 + control premium)]
+A: The database uses the following calculation: Implied Discount = 1 - [1/(1 + control premium)]

-An alternate equation that can also be used to determine the Implied Median Minority Discount is (where CP is the Control Premium):
+An alternate equation that can also be used to determine the Implied Median Minority Discount (where CP is the Control Premium) is:

-Q: Is there any theoretical research that affirms that the inverse of a control premium is an implied minority discount - or is this simply accepted in the business valuations profession?
+Q: Is there any theoretical research that affirms that the inverse of a control premium is an implied minority discount - or is this simply accepted in the business valuation profession?

 A: The minority discount is widely perceived of as the inverse of the control premium, where as an acquirer would assumingly pay a higher price for control in a company and pay a lesser amount for a minority stake.